Wednesday dealt blow for Derby after two key players are unfortunately ruled out

-Sheffield Wednesday dealt blow for Derby County after two key players are ruled out
+Sheffield Wednesday's Derby County injury blow with two ruled out - but Josh Windass is available

 Sheffield Wednesday will be without both Lee Gregory and Michael Ihiekwe when they take on Derby County this weekend.